- Our participation process

 When in-person, we compensate our talent in the following ways:

 - Memberships: If you are selected for three panels, you get a complimentary weekend membership.
 If you are selected for one or two panels, you get a complimentary day membership for each of the days your panels run, with the option to upgrade to a full weekend membership at a discounted rate.

-- Green Room: We take pride in our Green Room, which serves three meals daily and snacks throughout the convention.
+- Green Room: If the COVID pandemic permits, the Green Room, will serves three meals daily and snacks throughout the convention.
 This hospitality suite is limited to Program, Event, and Gaming participants and Arisia Staff.

 If you are selected as a panelist, we have a few handy guides to help you navigate our process.
 We use a custom scheduling tool -- Zambia -- which you can learn more about in our How to Use Zambia guide.
 Our How to be a good panelist and How to be a good moderator guides and, for music lovers, our Participatory music information guide, offer a bit more insight into the various roles program participants fill at Arisia.

 As much as we would like to, we can’t guarantee panelist assignments.
 Even the most awesome and talented panelists may not get their most favored assignment due to a wide variety of variables.

 In the Nexus there are staff available to help Program Participants solve last-minute issues, take sign-ups for workshops, and perform other Program-related administrative tasks.
 Track managers and senior Programming staff have office hours here throughout the convention.
 If you are a participant, after you pick up your badge at Registration, make sure to stop by the Nexus to pick up your participant packet!